James Nyoraku Schlefer: Composer

-James Nyoraku Schlefer holds advanced degrees, and has years of performing experience, in two musical traditions.
+James Nyoraku Schlefer holds advanced degrees and has years of performing experience in two musical traditions.
 His original compositions bring these worlds together.
-Of particular interest to Schlefer is combining Japanese and Western instruments in new compositions that explore two sound worlds in a way that is exciting but not derivative, beautiful yet deeply respectful of both classic traditions.
+Of particular interest to Schlefer is combining Japanese and Western instruments in new compositions that explore two sound worlds.

 As a composer, Schlefer has received numerous commissions and grants, including from the Orchestra of the Swan (UK), Dancing in the Streets (with the support of the Mary Flagler Cary Trust Live Music for Dance Program), SONOS Chamber Orchestra, the Satori Chamber Ensemble, and PEARSONWIDRIG DANCETHEATER (with the support of the O’Donnell Green Foundation and the AMC Live Music for Dance Program).

 In 2008, Schlefer founded Kyo-Shin-An Arts, a not-for-profit arts organization “dedicated to the appreciation and integration of Japanese musical instruments in Western classical music.”
 Kyo-Shin-An Arts commissions and produces new works and concerts that highlight the outstanding virtuosity of the koto, shakuhachi and shamisen.